 GET YOUR FREE PRINTABLES:

 I pray that these free printables bless your family and help you to bless others this year.
-You can get the FREE printables by clicking on the image above.
-It will take you to the page where you can read more about the Free Scripture Cards set.
+Click here to get the Free Scripture Cards set.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.